Background • Dorothy Howard

 Dorothy started a business Howard Archives specializing in archival solutions for cross-media, cultural heritage projects, historical memory, public digital infrastructure, and open collaboration.
 She is currently taking classes at Pratt Institute, School of Information for an MLIS, Archives Specialization.
 From 2013 to 2016, Dorothy worked as a Wikipedian in Residence at the Metropolitan New York Library Council and archival appraisal assistant at the Jean-Noël Herlin Archive Project.

 Dorothy is also available for consulting on open technology, research, and organizational sustainability.
 Dorothy's interest in Wikipedia started when she wrote a paper on the history of the Western encyclopedia during her B.A. in History from Reed College in 2013 and she has been a Wikipedian and researcher since.
 Dorothy has an M.A. in Communication from the University of California, San Diego, and worked in the Feminist Labor Lab and Design Lab.
-She has gravitated towards science and technology studies (STS), the histories of computing, and feminist anthropology, studying the dynamics of well-being and knowledge production in sociotechnical communities, the political economy of open technology, and the affective terrains of software development.
+She is currently completing her dissertation for her Ph.D.
+Dorothy has gravitated towards science and technology studies (STS), the histories of computing, and feminist anthropology, studying the dynamics of well-being and knowledge production in sociotechnical communities, the political economy of open technology, and the affective terrains of software development.
 Dorothy is trained in multiple qualitative and historical methods including: ethnography (grounded theory, participant observation, interviews), content analysis, and archival research.
 Her current research includes a project, "Wikimedian Neurotribes: Examining Discourse About Neurodivergence Among Wikimedians", funded by the Wikimedia Foundation.

 Dorothy has also worked as a grant writer, web designer, and teacher's assistant, as well as a farm worker and supervisor, fish and cheese monger (separately), gas station clerk, barista, server, movie theater attendant, and tutor.